- Three pitches: 30 minutes

 - Your key resources:

-- I need to know if you know how to
+- I need to know if you can

-- Apply agile ideas to each project, appropriately, based on evidence
+- apply agile ideas to each project appropriately

 - I look for clues everywhere